 Financial Summary and Outlook

-In 2005, Community First Fund was one of the first organizations in the country to participate in CARSTM, the CDFI Assessment and Rating System.
+In 2005, Community First Fund was one of the first organizations in the country to participate in Aeris, an independent CDFI Assessment and Rating System.
 This comprehensive, third-party analysis of community development financial institutions that aids investors and donors in their investment decision-making was designed by the Opportunity Finance Network.

 Where does Community First Fund get its money for loan capital?